wisperfly/learngit/readme.txt

 This is a help file.
+Wisper created me.